hnucamendi/codingCheatSheet/JavaScript/README.md

 ## What can Objects hold?

-Objects in JavaScript can hold all types of values, even another object.
+Objects in JavaScript can hold all types of values, even other objects.
 Below I made a car object with multiple methods, variable types, and objects.
 Take some time to read through it and understand what is going on, there is some syntax that has not been covered.

 ```JavaScript
 const car = {